Trump Always Chickens Out: In politics and economy

 On June 3, 2025, a Tuesday, the Democratic National Committee parked a rented taco truck, customized with images of Trump wearing a chicken costume, outside the Republican National Committee headquarters, and distributed free tacos to passers-by "as an effective way to draw attention to Trump's tariff policies, which they described as "playing games with working families' livelihoods."
-Vice President JD Vance criticized the opposition party as "lame," to which the DNC answered calling him "the cringiest VP in American history," and mentioning that the One Big Beautiful Bill Act is likely to "take away food from people."
+Vice President JD Vance criticized the opposition party as "lame", to which the DNC answered calling him "the cringiest VP in American history", and mentioning that the One Big Beautiful Bill Act is likely to "take away food from people".

 Zeeshan Aleem, writing for MSNBC, criticized Democrats using TACO as a political slogan because it is inexact, as Trump was (as of June 2025) maintaining both baseline and specific tariffs.
-Also, because "Why on Earth would Democrats dare Trump to follow through on his most extreme tariff threats?"
+Also, Aleem argued: "Why on Earth would Democrats dare Trump to follow through on his most extreme tariff threats?"
 Aleem quotes Robert Armstrong lamenting the impact of his creation: "Let us state clearly, chickening out is good and something to be celebrated.
 Bad policy chickening out, hooray."
 Finally, because if the Democrats' message is that Trump is a threat to democracy, "it's a bit odd to simultaneously argue that Trump is all talk and no action."
+Dot Dot News writer Tom Fowdy expressed his opinion that the market trends associated with the TACO acronym are examples of market manipulation resulting from Trump's obsession with financial markets, arguing that Trump psychologically manipulated market traders into thinking that he had obtained economic deals regardless of the long-term economic consequences of his decisions.

+Journalists of multiple publications during the 2026 Iran war have noted that Trump was unable to "chicken out" of the conflict with Iran despite wanting to do so (i.e. by repeatedly declaring victory) because Iran had great control over the course of the war and also that the United States was not yet equipped to perform larger-scale operations like a full-scale invasion of Kharg Island, a critical Iranian oil hub.
+They noted that Trump had repeatedly threatened bombing Iranian power plants and bridges — the threats and potential actions both considered by experts to be war crimes — before backing out of the threats while Iran threatened retaliations.
+Critics have also argued that Trump demonstrated consistent strategic weakness in foreign policy as a result of his repeated decisions to back out of his threats including during the Iran war, therefore undermining American credibility.